On this page

 According to the World Health Organization (WHO), mental health is a state of mental wellbeing that enables people to:

-‘Mental health’ is not synonymous with a ‘mental health issue or condition’.
+‘Mental health’ is not the same thing as ‘mental health issue or condition’.

 Mental health exists on a continuum, meaning it can fluctuate based on life experiences, stressors, and support systems.
-It’s not just the absence of a mental health issue or condition, but the presence of resilience, emotional balance and positive coping strategies.
+Mental health is not just the absence of a mental health issue or condition, but the presence of resilience, emotional balance, and positive coping strategies.

 Next are children and young people who are Going OK.
-They function appropriately to their environment and experience an absence of frequent or significant feelings of distress.
+They function appropriately when their environment supports them to do so, and they don’t experience frequent or significant feelings of distress.

 In the Struggling range are children and young people who may come to an educator's attention due to more noticeable distress.
-This distress is generally time-limited and can have a mild impact on their behaviour, learning and relationships.
+This distress is generally time-limited and can have an impact on their behaviour, learning and relationships.

 These experiences may be: